TritonDataCenter/rfd/rfd/0055/README.md

 #### Locking

 Given the description above, it is clear that all of the namespaces sharing the same view of a mount must be updated together.
-The `ns_lock` is used to manage this.
+The `mntns_lock` is used to manage this.

-During a lookup, the code must take a read lock on `ns_lock`.
+During a lookup, the code must take a read lock on `mntns_lock`.
 This should normally not cause any performance impact, since we can have many readers with no contention.